Swiss stocks - Factors to watch on June 6

-ZURICH, June 6 The Swiss blue-chip SMI was seen opening 0.9 percent lower at 8,963 points on Tuesday, according to premarket indications by bank Julius Baer .
+ZURICH, June 6 (Reuters) - The Swiss blue-chip SMI was seen opening 0.9 percent lower at 8,963 points on Tuesday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors expected to affect Swiss stocks: